SAP/fundamental/docs/pages/components/dialog.md

 <br/>

-## Error Dialog
+## Small Error Dialog
-This is used to present error to the user
+This is used to present error message to the user

 {% capture error-dialog %}
 <div class="modal-demo-bg">